Automattic/kue/Readme.md

   .save();
 ```

 When using delayed jobs, we must also check the delayed jobs with a timer, promoting them if the scheduled delay has been exceeded.
-This `setInterval` is defined within `Queue#promote(ms)`, defaulting to a check every 5 seconds.
+This `setInterval` is defined within `Queue#promote(ms,limit)`, defaulting to a check of top 200 jobs every 5 seconds.

 ```js
 jobs.promote();